 The Fund may also invest in investment grade debt securities.
-Investment grade debt securities are securities of medium- to high-quality that are rated Baa or higher by Moody's, BBB or higher by S&P or within one of the four highest ratings classes of another rating agency or, if unrated, are determined by the Adviser to be of comparable quality.
+Investment grade debt securities are securities of medium- to high-quality that are rated Baal or higher by Moody's, BBB- or higher by S&P or within one of the four highest ratings classes of another rating agency or, if unrated, are determined by the Adviser to be of comparable quality.

 In unusual market conditions, the Fund may temporarily invest more of its assets in investment grade securities, short-term debt securities and cash or cash equivalents as a defensive tactic.
-To the extent the Fund uses this strategy, it may not achieve its investment objectives.
+To the extent the Fund uses this strategy, its investment returns and distributions to its common stockholders may decrease.